HeavyMedl/lists/README.md

 ------
 **Description**: A prefix-style `Array.prototype.concat` wrapper.

-**Pseudo Type Signature**: Give arg 1 an Array or a String; Give arg 2 an Array or a String or a Number; Get an Array of variables or String.
+**Signature Definition**: Give arg 1 an Array or a String; Give arg 2 an Array or a String or a Number; Get an Array of variables or String.

 **Example Usage**: